matoruru/polybar-adapta-theme/README.md

     **or**

     ```bash
-    # Non-interactive(this is useful if you put it in your install script!)
+    # Non-interactive (this is useful if you want to put it in your automated script!)
     bash -c "bash <(curl -sL https://git.io/Jv0e4) --yes"
     ```